Tirzepatide

 • Risk of hypoglycemia when combined with other glucose-lowering medications

-Tirzepatide has an estimated half-life of approximately 5 days, supporting once-weekly administration discussions.
+Tirzepatide has an estimated half-life of approximately 5 days, supporting once-weekly administration.

 Steady-state concentrations generally require multiple weeks of consistent administration.